 An anti-right-wing quote that recently came our way and which we like as it seems to explain Trumpism succinctly: "There is a cult of ignorance in the United States, and there always has been.
 The strain of anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that 'my ignorance is just as good as your knowledge'."
 Isaac Asimov, column in Newsweek (21 January 1980).
 TV news reports that insurers are advising that our bushfires and flood costs now represent a repair bill of about $45 million.

 QandA on 10-02-20: On climate change non-denial: C02 can be made into various things.
 (We didn't know this, except about plants/wood!)
 Can we make zero net emissions by 2050?
 Should we legislate for this or not?
 On the state of technology re gas vs coal?
 How out of touch are our politicians?
 What is with The Big Disconnect when the grown-ups are not behaving like grown-ups?
 How dependent on our job-type can we/should we get?
 How to usefully disseminate relevant information and research?
-(Gee, the media cannot be relied on for this?)
+(Gee, the media cannot be relied on for this?
+What about a gigantic communication failure by 43 Australian universities?)
 Relevant technology can take 20 years to take up.
 We need leadership on such questions as: how do we create a new national vision?
 Songwriter Paul Kelly then sings his new lullaby, Sleep Australia Sleep.

 11-2-2020: Climate-Change-International: Uganda now suffers from locust plague, which seems to be moving south in mid-eastern Africa.
-Locust plagues also swarm in South Yemen and in N/w India.
+Locust plagues also swarm in South Yemen and in N/w India (Pakistan.
+There are also by about 23 Feb, some reports that locusts are in plague numbers in Saudi Arabia.)

-11-2-2020: Is the media telling us properly about how and why the rains have come?
+11-2-2020: Is the media telling us properly about how and why the rains have come to eastern Australia?
+Are they perchance due to the Asian Monsoon coming a bit more south than is usual?
 Or are they playing "don't tell the kiddies about it" again?
 Better pray successfully about this topic too.
-As for example, we find in w/e Australian, contributor Jamie Walker is willing to see an "interconnected planet" re medical emegencies and coping with them (corona virus), while the newspaper is not willing to see the planet as interconnected re its climates.
+As for example, we find in w/e Australian, contributor Jamie Walker is willing to see an "interconnected planet" re medical emergencies and coping with them (corona virus), while the newspaper is not willing to see the planet as interconnected re its climates.
 Go figure.

 12-2-2020: One of this website's mates with a penchant for real practicality says about recent doings at the Australian High Court, "Whaddya mean we gotta stop deporting our Aborigines, first we gotta decide what planet they are from, don't we?
 And there is nothing wrong with the Australian Constitution, either!?"
 Meantime in International climate change news, we learn from an expert Australian panel that Australian C02 emission figures flatlined in 2019.